Quake, tsunami kills at least 30 on Indonesia's Sulawesi island

 More than 600,000 people live in Donggala and Palu.

+Indonesia sits on the Pacific Ring of Fire and is regularly hit by earthquakes.
+In August, a series of major quakes killed over 500 people in the tourist island of Lombok and destroyed dozens of villages along its northern coast.

-Reporting by Gayatri Suroyo, Kanupriya Kapoor, Fransiska Nangoy and Fanny Potkin; Editing by Michael Perry
+Additional reporting by Kanupriya Kapoor, Fransiska Nangoy, Fanny Potkin, Tabita Diela; Editing by Michael Perry